Best Times to Visit Brussels, Belgium

 Getting Around Brussels, Belgium

-The historic heart of Brussels is surprisingly compact and truly best explored on foot.
-Many of the major sights like Grand Place, Manneken Pis, and the Royal Palace are within easy strolling distance of each other, allowing you to discover charming hidden alleys and local gems at your own pace.
+Brussels' historic center is remarkably compact and best explored on foot.
+Many key attractions, like the Grand Place, Manneken Pis, and the Galeries Royales Saint-Hubert, are within easy walking distance of each other.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.